UK manufacturing

 Dashboard

-Key signals for UK manufacturing—output, investment, productivity, prices, jobs, trade, regions, and company activity—in one view, so you can decide with clarity and look ahead with confidence.
+Key signals for UK manufacturing – output, investment, productivity, prices, jobs, trade, and regions – in one view, so you can decide with clarity and look ahead with confidence.
 Each section heading has an information icon for a short plain-English explanation of what the numbers mean.

 Output: chained volume index